frankhale/textworld/README.md

 # TextWorld

-An experiment in creating a text based role playing adventure game
+An experiment in creating a text based role playing adventure game using an Entity Component System.

 ## Status

-Nothing really substantial here yet.
-I'm going to be dumping a bunch of code in the `misc` folder for now that is basically unfinished experiments that deal with the text based game subject.
-The code is only pieces of other larger codebases that were never finished.
+The beginnings of a .NET Core C# project has been started and I'm iterating on it at a pretty decent rate now.
+There is still a long way to go and I am still thinking of this as a prototype because I don't even know if I really want to use C# as the primary language.
+I'm experimenting to figure out the details of how to write an ECS to do this sort of game.
+The current project is single player focused whereas the ultimate end goal is to have a MUD*like game.

 ## Game Entities